comodit/demos/ceph-cluster/README.md

 2. an organization with a platform and a distribution (other than the demo platform and distribution).
 For instance, you may configure an EC2 platform and use the CentOS 6.3 AMI from the store as distribution.
+3. the ComodIT Python library (bundled with command-line interface, see [this tutorial](http://comodit.com/resources/tutorials/cli.html) for information about how to install it).

 ## Usage